tendermint/tendermint/docs/architecture/adr-047-handling-evidence-from-light-client.md

 ## Context

-If the light client is under attack (either directly - lunatic / phantom validators or indirectly - fork on the main chain), it's supposed to halt and send evidence of misbehavior to the correct full node.
-Upon receiving an evidence, full node should punish malicious validators (if possible).
+If the light client is under attack, either directly -> lunatic/phantom validators (light fork) or indirectly -> full fork, it's supposed to halt and send evidence of misbehavior to a correct full node.
+Upon receiving an evidence, the full node should punish malicious validators (if possible).

 ## Decision

-When a light client sees two conflicting headers (`H1.Hash() != H2.Hash()`, `H1.Height == H2.Height`), both having 1/3+ of voting power of the currently
+When a light client sees two conflicting headers (`H1.Hash() != H2.Hash()`, `H1.Height == H2.Height`), both having 1/3+ of the voting power of the
-trusted validator set, it will submit a `ConflictingHeadersEvidence` to all full nodes it's connected to.
+currently trusted validator set, it will submit a `ConflictingHeadersEvidence` to all full nodes it's connected to.
+Evidence needs to be submitted to all full nodes since there's no way to determine which full node is correct (honest).

 ```go
 type ConflictingHeadersEvidence struct {